How to Follow Through on Goals (4-Phase Framework)

 “I’ll read more books” “If I get into bed, then I read 10 pages before touching my phone”

-This is related to what the habit formation guide covers in depth – the cue-response pairing that turns intentions into automatic behaviors.
+This is related to what the habit formation guide covers in depth, the cue-response pairing that turns intentions into automatic behaviors.
+Charles Duhigg’s three-part Habit Loop (cue, routine, reward) describes the same architecture from a slightly different angle.

 Phase 2: Protect (Weeks 2-4)

 Anchoring gets you started.
-But goals don’t fail in a vacuum.
+But goals do not fail in a vacuum.
 They fail when competing priorities crowd them out.

 Kwasnicka and colleagues identified five interconnected factors that determine whether a behavior change sticks: motives, self-regulation, resources (both psychological and physical), habits, and environmental or social influences [5].
 Published in Health Psychology Review, their systematic review of 100 behavior theories found that maintenance requires a different configuration of these factors than initiation does [5].